 What to consider when answering: Taking ownership for delivery of results, agreeing and setting clear goals for self and others, setting milestones to know how and when to check performance of team members against targets, prioritising to focus attention on achieving most important targets, managing underperformance, coaching and developing staff, encouraging others to find more efficient ways of working

-Tell me about a time you demonstrated you problem solving skills and how you went about identifying a solution:
+Tell me about a time you demonstrated you problem solving skills:

 What to consider when answering: Analysing large volumes of data (verbal and numerical) and identifying trends, understanding cause /effects, recognising the effect a problem would have on the future, identifying links between disparate pieces of data, seeing the bigger picture (taking account of the different interests of other affected by the problem), anticipating potential future problems/obstacles and risks, encouraging others to look at issues from outside the traditional boundaries